 The world of academia was not working particularly well even before the funding cuts.
 The fact that we decided to enmesh our health and medical research apparatus within a system where certain people are basically impossible to fire, which is runs on the backs of people in their 20s working 80+ hour weeks for stipends barely above the poverty line, which is funded based on grants allocated via a complex system requiring immense time and effort to apply for probably wasn't a fantastic idea.

 A graduate student is typically paid under 40k a year.
 This makes it seem like they are cheap, and easy to fund, but it isn't that simple.
-Firstly, the university takes a cut of every grant awarded, for example CMU takes 51%.
-Secondly, the professor must pay the university for the student to be permitted to take classes (which is typically a graduation requirement).
-And finally, they are paid in grant dollars which are a time consuming commodity to obtain, but are the only way to pay a graduate student.
-As such it is actually hard to get a grad student employed.
-I've always kind of wondered if it would be more efficient for a professor to work a side gig in which they charge their consulting rate, and use that money to pay their graduate students.
+Firstly, the university takes a cut of every grant awarded, for example Carnegie Mellon University takes 51%.
+Secondly, the professor must pay the student's tuition back to the university for the student to be permitted to take classes, which is typically a graduation requirement, as well as being generally necessary if the student is to know everything they need to know in order to conduct the research which the professor needs them to conduct.
+And finally, they are paid in grant dollars, which are a time consuming commodity to obtain.

 Let's say a professor used to expect 10% of their grants to get funded, and now expect 1% of their grants to get funded.